Tone Hočevar

 Antun "Tone" Hočevar (born 4 April 1951 in Ljubljana) is a Yugoslav retired slalom canoeist who competed from the late 1960s to the mid-1970s.
 He finished 14th in the C-1 event at the 1972 Summer Olympics in Munich.

+His son, Simon Hočevar, and granddaughter, Eva Alina Hočevar, are also both Olympic canoeists.

+In 2024, he received the Marjan Rožanc Award, the highest honor in the city of Ljubljana, for his contributions to sports.